Computer Vision for the Built Environment

 The past few years a lot of discussion has been sparked in AEC on CV-ML for the built environment.
 Despite advancements in this interdisciplinary field, we still have not answered fundamental questions about adopting and adapting CV-ML technology.
 In order to achieve this, we need to be equipped with rudimentary knowledge of how this technology works and what are essential points to consider when applying CV-ML to this specific domain.

 In addition, the availability of sensors that collect visual data in commodity hardware (e.g., mobile phone and tablet), is creating an even bigger pressure in identifying ways that new technology can be leveraged to increase efficiency and decrease risk in this trillion-dollar industry.
+This is further accentuated by the off-the-shelf, generalization and zero-shot capabilities of large multimodal models that have become a daily commodity the past two years.
 However, cautious and well-thought steps need to be taken in the right direction, in order for such technologies to thrive in an industry that showcases inertia in technological adoption and to drive sustainability goals.

 The course will unfold in two interwoven storylines:

-The first storyline will introduce fundamentals in computer vision and machine learning technology, as building blocks that one should consider when developing related applications.
-These blocks will be discussed with respect to latest developments (e.g., deep neural networks), pointing out their impact in the final solution.
+- The first storyline will introduce fundamentals in computer vision and machine learning technology, as building blocks that one should consider when developing related applications.
+These blocks will be discussed with respect to latest developments (e.g., diffusion and large language neural models), pointing out their impact in the final solution.

-The second storyline consists of AEC processes, namely architectural design, construction, and operation/management.
-These processes will serve as application examples of the technological storyline.
+- The second storyline consists of AEC processes, namely architectural design, construction, and operation/management.
+These processes will drive the application of the technological storyline.

 Students will see the importance of taking into account the application requirements when designing a CV-ML system, as well as their impact on the building blocks.
 Guest speakers from both the CV-ML and AEC domains will complement the lectures.